Satenik-Ba/React-Sudoku/README.md

 # React Sudoku App

-A simple Sudoku game generator with unique solutions and solver built with React Native.
+A simple Sudoku game generator with unique solutions and solver built with ReactJS.

 Game has 3 difficulty levels and timer functionality.